 Jack is survived by daughters Anne Lawrence of Ann Arbor, Martha Lawrence (Simon Parsons) of Dunedin, New Zealand, Amy Lawrence (Joseph Wysocki) of Calhoun, GA, Kerri (Daniel) McConnell of Ann Arbor, and Jacklyn (Steven) Swartzinski of Northville; grandchildren Noah Crimmins of Ypsilanti, Ashton Parsons of Tecumseh, James Parsons of Dunedin, New Zealand, Joseph (Jessie) Wysocki of Tecumseh, Alec Wysocki of Ypsilanti, Caelia Wysocki of Kennesaw, GA, Marie (Tim) Walker of Howell, Mollie McConnell of Howell, Jack, Roy, Willem, and Ella Swartzinski all of Northville; great grandchildren Blake and Blaire Wysocki and Sophia Walker; sister Janette (John) McPherson of Tipton.
 Jack also leaves behind many treasured nieces, nephews, cousins, and good friends.
 Jack’s beloved wife, Joan Marie, preceded him in death by just eighteen days, after sixty-nine years of marriage.
 Both will be dearly missed.
 He was also preceded in death by his parents Pearl and Therlo Lawrence and brothers Therlo, James, and Charles Lawrence.
 The family is grateful for the care Jack received from Home Instead of Adrian and Elara Caring of Adrian.

-Cremation has taken place and a graveside reading will be scheduled at a later date.
 Jack donated to many charities during his lifetime.
 The family asks that anyone wishing to donate in Jack’s memory do so to a charity or cause of their choice.

 You may use the form below to share a memory or leave a message for Jack's family.
 Please allow up to 24 hours for us to review and post your comments.